2016 Nice truck attack: Victims

-84 people were killed on the day and 450 injured, 52 critically; 25 remained on life support the next day; two further people died from their injuries three weeks and just over a month after the attack.
+On the day, 84 people were killed and 450 injured, 52 critically; 25 remained on life support the next day; two further people died from their injuries three weeks and just over a month after the attack.
 On 17 July, 65 injured were still in hospital, 18 in critical condition.
 Fourteen of the dead were children.
 434 people were admitted into hospital with injuries due to the attack; some of whom were not admitted immediately.
 Of the 86 dead, 43 were French nationals and the remaining 43 were foreign nationals of eighteen countries.
 A regional Islamic association claimed "more than one third" of the victims were Muslims.

 By 19 July, French authorities had formally identified the initial 84 victims, with detailed lists published by Agence France-Presse.
 Two days later, the Hôtel de Ville in Nice was draped with two long black banners recording the names of those victims.